Everest Cho La Pass Trek

 This 18 days of Everest Chola Pass Trek demand seven to eight hours each day by crossing about 20 km in a single day.
 The Chola Pass Trek distance is about 170kms of the round walk.
 Such walks demand some good pre-preparation i.e. cardio exercises before the trip.

-Remoteness and poor accommodation at the Cho La Pass are also one of the big issues during this trek.
-If you choose the best time for Cho-la Pass trek i.e. Autumn and Spring, it’s reactively easy.
+Remoteness and poor accommodation at the Cho La Pass are also big issues during this trek.
+If you choose the best time for the Cho-la Pass trek i.e. Autumn and Spring, it’s reactively easy.
 Winter trek is the hardest one while summer trek with the slippery path is also challenging.

 Looking for something even more challenging?
 How about an Everest Three Pass Trek?